therealkujo/gh-dependabot/README.md

 Since the GitHub API can be very aggressive in the [secondary rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#secondary-rate-limits), I decided to try and do some smoothing to try and space out all of my API calls to avoid being hit with the secondary rate limit.
 According to the [best practices guidelines] (https://docs.github.com/en/rest/guides/best-practices-for-integrators#dealing-with-secondary-rate-limits) they recommend limiting to one request per second when making a large number of requests.
 I decided to be conservative and limit my calls to one request per second regardless of number.

-To achieve this, I used this python libary called [Pyrate Limiter](https://pypi.org/project/pyrate-limiter/) which helps you limit calls to specific funtions or code blocks.
+To achieve this, I used this python libary called [Pyrate Limiter](https://pypi.org/project/pyrate-limiter/) which helps you limit calls to specific funtions or code blocks by leveraging the leaky bucket algorithm.
 I decorated `call_gh_api` so that the function can only be called a maximum of 1 time per second to help slow down the API requests I send to GitHub.
 Hopefully I can avoid the secondary rate limit and only need to worry about the primary one.
+My bucket will eternally grow to ensure that all calls get executed but the more calls we make, the longer it will take.

 This is an experiment so I will try and tweak it to be more aggressive if I can when I run this with more customers and the need to do more bulk enables arises.